hmcts/chart-ccd/README.md

 ### Importers

 By default the chart will deploy some helper pods called importers.
-These are used to import some initial definitions and setup user profiles
+These are used to setup specified definitions and user profiles at deploy time

 * In the `cnp-flux-config` project, add additional user profiles to the `ccd-user-profile-importer` config in the file `/k8s/demo/common/ccd/latest-ccd-chart.yaml`:
     ```